frontenddogma/web-development-glossary/manuscript/a.md

 Access control
 : The selective restriction of access to a place or other resource, while access management describes the process.
 The act of accessing may mean consuming, entering, or using.&nbsp;[†](#w-ac)

+Access Control List
+: A list of permissions associated with an object.
+An ACL specifies which users or system processes are granted access to objects, as well as what operations are allowed on given objects.
+Each entry in a typical ACL specifies a subject and an operation.&nbsp;[†](#w-acl)

 Access logs
 : → Server logs